MisterAllHands/HydrateX-Legal/PRIVACY_POLICY.md

 ## Introduction

-Hydrate-X ("we," "our," or "the app") is a hydration tracking application designed to help you monitor your daily water intake and maintain healthy hydration habits.
+Hydrate-X is a hydration tracking application designed to help you monitor your daily water intake and maintain healthy hydration habits.
 This Privacy Policy explains how we collect, use, and protect your information.

 ---